Fayetteville construction projects may affect commutes to and from work

 FAYETTEVILLE, Ark.
-(KFTA) — You may have hit some road closures that affected your commute on Monday (July 22).
+(KNWA) — You may have hit some road closures that affected your commute on Monday (July 22).
 The City of Fayetteville said a couple of these projects will take several weeks.

 Three projects started in the city including: